 Designer: Mary Jane Mucklestone

-Needles: Size 5 (3.75 mm).
+Needles: Sizes 5 (3.75 mm) and 6 (4 mm).
 Adjust needle size if necessary to obtain the correct gauge.